Bhudo Advani: Career

-Following his debut in Afzal or Hoor-E-Haram (1933), directed by Mohan Dayaram Bhavnani (Mohan Bhavnani, M. D. Bhavnani), Advani worked in an administrative capacity in the production company while also acting in several movies produced by Ajanta Cinetone.
-Some of the films he acted in were Maya Jaal (1933), a fantasy directed by Shanti L. Dave for Ajanta Cinetone Ltd., co-starring Bibbo, Master Nissar and P. Jairaj; Dard-E-Dil (1934); Dukhtare-E-Hind (1934); The Mill, also called Mazdoor (1934), directed by M. D. Bhavnani (Mohan Dayaram Bhavnani), and starring Bibbo, who played the mill owner's daughter in the film, with Motilal as the hero; and Sair-E-Paristan (1934), directed by M. D. Bhavnani and co-starring Bibbo, P. Jairaj and Khalil.
+Following his debut in Afzal or Hoor-E-Haram (1933), directed by Mohan Bhavnani, Advani worked in an administrative capacity in the production company while also acting in several movies produced by Ajanta Cinetone.
+Some of the films he acted in were Maya Jaal (1933), a fantasy directed by Shanti L. Dave for Ajanta Cinetone Ltd., co-starring Bibbo, Master Nissar and P. Jairaj; Dard-E-Dil (1934); Dukhtare-E-Hind (1934); The Mill, also called Mazdoor (1934), directed by Mohan Bhavnani, and starring Bibbo, who played the mill owner's daughter in the film, with Motilal as the hero; and Sair-E-Paristan (1934), directed by Bhavnani and co-starring Bibbo, P. Jairaj and Khalil.

 He left Ajanta Cinetone following an offer from Chimanlal Desai and Dr. Patel to join Sagar Movietone.
 Here he had the opportunity to work with directors such as Sarvottam Badami, Mehboob Khan and K. P. Ghosh.
 He became popular doing comedy roles and worked in over twenty films produced by them.
 Some of his films with Mehboob Khan were: Manmohan (1936), a film made to compete with Calcutta's New Theatres Ltd's Devdas, starring Surendra and Bibbo, and was a commercial success at the box-office; Deccan Queen, an action adventure film directed by Mehboob; the first "stunt" film from Sagar Movietone – Jagirdar (1937), a "romantic melodrama", with Bibbo and Surendra co-starring with Motilal; and in 1938, Gramaphone Singer, with Bibbo and Surendra, directed by V. C. Desai and R. Thakur, who were referred to as "juniors" in Sagar at the time of production of this film.
 The music was by Anil Biswas with dialogues by Zia Sarhadi.

 In Raj Kapoor's Boot Polish (1954), Advani sings "Lapak Jhapak Tu Aa Re Badariya".
 The scene is referred to by author Rahaim, as an example of a "model of stillness", where the singer holds the tone with the audience watching awe-struck in frozen silence.
 The song, composed in Raga Adhana had Manna De providing play-back for Advani.

 In 1958, Advani acted in the Sindhi film Rai Daich, based on a folk story about the king of Junagadh, Rai Daich.
 It was produced by Atu Lalwani and D. P. Kriplani and directed by J. B. Lulla.
 With lyrics by Parsram Zia, the film became popular due to its music, which was composed by Bulo C. Rani.
 He acted in several films till 1977, in small roles.
 In 1977, he acted in his last feature film Shatranj Ke Khiladi, based on a short story written by Munshi Premchand.
 The ensemble cast included Sanjeev Kumar, Saeed Jaffrey, Shabana Azmi, Richard Attenborough, Tom Alter, Victor Bannerjee and Farooq Sheikh.
 Produced by Suresh Jindal, it was directed by Satyajit Ray for Hindi cinema.